Packet Capture GUI¶

 Navigate to Diagnostics > Packet Capture

-The page displays the output in a field titled Packets Captured in standard
+The page displays the output in a field titled Packet Capture Output in standard

-Click Download Capture to download this file for later viewing (Optional).
+Click Download to download this file for later viewing (Optional).

 For more detail on using Wireshark to view a capture file, see Viewing a Packet Capture File.